jouni/j-elements/docs/pages/components/overflow-menu.md

 </style>

 Notice, that the overflowing items are placed in the menu using a named `<slot>`, by adding the `slot` attribute on the overflowing items dynamically.
 The benefit of this approach is that the items are not disconnected/reconnected from/to the DOM when they move to and from the menu.

+## Known issues

+- In Safari, it is not possible to focus elements inside a dialog, when the dialog is inside shadow DOM and the content is slotted into it. <!-- https://bugs.webkit.org/show_bug.cgi?id=233320 -->